Robert-van-Engelen/Forth500/manual.md

 | `S>D`     | ( _n_ -- _d_ )
 | `D>S`     | ( _d_ -- _n_ )

+The `S>D` word converts a signed single to a double integer.
+To convert an unsigned single to an unsigned double integer, push a `0` on the stack.

 The `D>S` word converts a signed double to a signed single integer, throwing exception -11 "Result out of range" if the double value cannot be converted.

-To convert an unsigned single integer to an unsigned double integer, just push a `0` on the stack after the unsigned single.
+A double in the range -32768 to 65535 can be converted to a single.

 Integer overflow and underflow does not throw exceptions.
 In case of integer addition and subtraction, values simply wrap around.
 For all other integer